GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 classification metrics.
 General performance metric F1 presents a value of 0.56 along with relatively low values of sensitivity (0.562) and precision (0.557).
-Despite these relatively low values, the AUC of Hierarchical Discoid products is still acceptable/fair (0.73) which indicates that the application of decision thresholds can support and improve the identification of products from Hierarchical Discoid reduction sequences.
-These low classification metrics are clearly related with the SVM with polynomial kernel confusing Hierarchical Discoid products as discoidal along with a residual although notable confusion with Levallois products (4.38).
+Despite these relatively low values, the AUC of Hierarchical Discoid products is still acceptable or fair (0.73) which indicates that the application of decision thresholds can support and improve the identification of products from Hierarchical Discoid reduction sequences.
+These low classification metrics are clearly related with the SVM with polynomial kernel confusing Hierarchical Discoid products as discoidal along with a residual although notable confusion with Levallois products (13.5%).

+Importance of variables for discrimination varies according to each knapping method.
+The following figure presents variables for discrimination with an importance value above 50 according to each knapping method.
+For Levallois products the most important variables for discrimination relate to ratios of flake size to thickness (the carenated index haves the maximum importance, and ratio of flake surface to thickness is also considered highly important), thickness (mean and maximum thickness), and platform angle (with IPA having a slightly higher value than EPA).
+Qualitative attributes such as type of platform are also considered important for the discrimination of Levallois products, with plain and prepared platforms having respective importance values of 72.19 and 71.19.

 The selection of variables for the discrimination of discoidal products is similar to Levallois although the order of importance varies.
 As with